“I Feel Like I Have No Time for Myself”

 Feeling overscheduled and overwhelmed?
 Take a cue from these middle-aged women living with ADHD — don’t let “too much to do” keep you from making your dreams a reality.

-I recently gathered with 80 middle-aged women in New York City for a fun and rewarding day.
+Years ago, I gathered with 80 middle-aged women in New York City for a fun and rewarding day.
 The event brought laughter, tears, and relief to many of them who finally opened up about a long-held secret.
 They had spent their lives struggling with organization and low self-esteem at the expense of developing their talents and strengths.
 While worrying so much about time management and planning, they had no time for themselves — they had, in effect, scheduled themselves out of their own lives.

 Self-Test: Is Your Life on Hold?